NijilChandran/CovidBot-RASA/README.md

    - Actual logic of the tracker happens here.
    - Tracker has the inputs to the custom function
    - Dispatcher gives back the output

+### Test and interact with your bot

+   - On a new terminal execute command *rasa shell*
+   - Interact and test your bot on command line.

 ## Flask set up